Skip to main content

 • Design defects in self-driving systems

-• Manufacturing defects in sensors or hardware
+• Manufacturing defects in sensors, cameras, or computing hardware

-• Failure to warn about known limitations
+• Failure to warn about known limitations or risks

 Statute of Limitations